renatabiniek/writing-room/README.md

     **Test result:**  PASS

-    The overlay text immedaitely informs the user about the location of the group.
+    The overlay text immediately informs the user about the location of the group.

     ![Overlay Text](docs/features/overlay-text.png)